contao/docs-archive/cookbook/en/Cron-jobs-in-Contao.md

 }).get();
 ```

-Only every five minutes a second ajax-request to the `cron.php` is triggered.
+Only every five minutes a second ajax request to the `cron.php` is triggered.
 Using the `tl_lock` table, it verifies again that at least five minutes have
 passed since the last execution.
-Af that's the case, it will trigger the jobs
+If that's the case, it will trigger the jobs
 of the next upcoming interval.
 This information is stored in the `localconfig.php`.

 ```{.php}